No Bullshit

-"No Bullshit", also stylized as "No BS" is a song by American recording artist Chris Brown, released as the second single from his second official mixtape Fan of a Fan (2010).
-The song was originally recorded for and included on Brown's previous mixtape In My Zone (2010), and was later included on his fourth studio album F.A.M.E.
+"No Bullshit", also stylized as "No BS", edited version titled "No Bull" is a song by American recording artist Chris Brown, released as a single from his collaborative mixtape with rapper Tyga, Fan of a Fan (2010).
+The song was originally recorded to be included on Brown's previous mixtape In My Zone (2010), but was later included on his fourth studio album F.A.M.E.
 (2011).
-Musically, the song is about Brown encouraging a woman to come back to his apartment in the hope that she will "do it all night".
-It was written by Brown, Kevin McCall and Tha Bizness.
+Musically it has been described as an "R&B slow-jam", while lyrically the song explores sexual themes, with Brown encouraging a woman to come back to his apartment in the hope that she will "do it all night".
+"No BS" was written by Brown, Kevin McCall and produced by Tha Bizness.
+The song received comparisons to works by Jodeci and R. Kelly, for its similar musical direction.

+Critical reception towards the song was positive, with critics praising Brown's vocal performance and the song's production.
 The song peaked at number three on the US Billboard Hot R&B/Hip-Hop Songs, number one on urban radio, and number 62 on the US Billboard Hot 100.

 Music video

 The music video for "No Bullshit" was directed by Colin Tilley and premiered online on May 24, 2010 along with the video for "Deuces".
 In the video, Brown is seen wooing and romancing his leading lady.
 It shows them kissing, licking, and touching on display in the shower, living room, and bedroom.
 During the video Brown is also seen dancing on a rooftop in a black outfit.
 The girl in the video is wearing all black.